pixlsus/website/src/drafts/pascal-calibrate/index.md

 If you’re in a GNOME or Unity environment it’s highly recommend to use [GNOME Color Manager](https://projects.gnome.org/gnome-color-manager/) (with [colord](http://www.freedesktop.org/software/colord/) and [argyll](http://argyllcms.com/)).
 If you have recent versions (3.8.3, 1.0.5, 1.6.2 respectively), you can profile and setup your display completely graphically via the Color applet in System Settings.
 It’s fully wizard driven and couldn’t be much easier in most cases.
 This is what I personally use and recommend.
 The rest of this article focuses on the case where you are not using it.

 Xubuntu users in particular can get experimental packages for the latest [argyll](http://argyllcms.com/) and optionally [xiccd](https://github.com/agalakhov/xiccd) from my [xiccd-testing](https://launchpad.net/~pmjdebruijn/+archive/xiccd-testing) PPAs.
-If you’re using a different distribution you’ll need to source help from it’s respective community.
+If you’re using a different distribution you’ll need to source help from its respective community.